 3. Preventive Measures against Use of Insider Information and Conflict of Interest

-For securities trading and stock futures, BAFS notifies its directors and executives to report changes of their securities holding to the Office of the Securities and Exchange Commission (SEC) in pursuant to Section 59 of the Securities and Exchange Act B.E.
+For securities trading and futures, BAFS notifies its directors and executives to report changes of their securities holding to SEC in pursuant to Section 59 of the Securities and Exchange Act B.E.
 2535 (1992).
-Moreover, the directors and executives’ securities holding is added as an agenda in every Board of Directors Meeting, of the details will also be disclosed in the Annual Report.
+Moreover, the directors and executives’ securities holding and futures are added as an agenda in every Board of Directors Meeting, of which the details will also be disclosed in the Annual Report.

-In 2020, BAFS did not receive any complaint regarding shareholders’ fundamental rights violation whereby all shareholders were equally treated.
-Moreover, no exploitation of insider information was found.
+In 2022, BAFS did not receive any complaint regarding shareholders’ fundamental rights violation whereby all shareholders were equally treated.
+Moreover, neither exploitation of insider information nor breach of conflict of interest policy and criteria for connected transactions or acquisition or disposal of assets was found.